-- Responsible for internal and external communications including the Undergraduate Prospectus, the International Prospectus and QU magazines and in-market International marketing materials. - Responsible for maintaining the University's online UG Course Finder resource. - Supporting the University's recruitment activities by providing marketing support to academic Schools, gathering and communicating marketing intelligence and delivering a programme of market research. - Providing academic Schools with support on marketing activities including: - Guidance on Schools' own strategic and tactical marketing activity and Queen's brand management. - Guidance on key messages and most appropriate communications tools for each audience. - Launching new courses. - Providing best practice advice on the production of marketing material such as course leaflets, posters, display materials and School websites. - Guidance on advertising activity. - Delivering a programme of online communication to prospective students.
+- Responsible for internal and external communications including the Undergraduate Prospectus, the International Prospectus and in-market International marketing materials. - Responsible for maintaining the University's online UG Course Finder resource. - Supporting the University's recruitment activities by providing marketing support, gathering and communicating marketing intelligence and delivering a programme of market research. - Providing Faculties and academic Schools with support on marketing activities including: - Guidance on strategic and tactical marketing activity and Queen's brand management. - Guidance on key messages and most appropriate communications tools for each audience. - Launching new courses. - Providing best practice advice on the production of marketing material such as course leaflets, posters, display materials and digital content. - Guidance on advertising and campaign activity. - Delivering a CRM programme of online communication to prospective students, and providing an online system to capture prospective student enquiries and route them to the most appropriate team for follow up.

-Domestic Student Recruitment
+1.9 Domestic Student Recruitment and Events